PauliusMacernis/certification/README.md

-# certification
+# Certification
-Step-by-step certification guide for people targeting career in IT
+Step-by-step certifications guide for people targeting career in IT.